danzi13/Computer-Vision/README.md

 - **Test Set (Unknown)**: 20% (1) of the images were set aside for final testing.
 These images will remain untouched until the final evaluation to avoid bias.

+- These were chosen randomly in each resepctive folder using a script (card-dist.py) to speed up the process.

 ### 3. Number of Distinct Objects/Subjects
-- The dataset contains **52 distinct card types** (e.g., King of Spades, Ace of Hearts, etc.). +2 different sets of Jokers and images of the back of the cards.
+- The dataset contains **52 distinct card types** (e.g., King of Spades, Ace of Hearts, etc.). +2 different sets of Jokers and 5 of the back of the cards.
 Each card has **5 samples**, leading to a total of 275 images.

 ### 4. Characterization of Samples
 - **Resolution**: The images are captured at a resolution of 1080x1920 pixels.